-Celine Slattery, Phil Daly, Mary O’Donnell, and Marian Dillon lip sync to the Miley Cyrus hit ‘Wrecking Ball’, where they partially — albeit fully clad — reenacted the sledgehammer scene using Celine’s house and garden in Oakpark, Tralee.
+Celine Slattery, Phil Daly, Mary O’Donnell and Marian Dillon lip sync to Miley Cyrus’ hit ‘Wrecking Ball’ –where they partially – (fully clad) – enacted the video using Celine’s house and garden in Oakpark, Tralee – along with her sledgehammer.

-They collaborated with a new media start-up and their effort has gone viral, with texts coming in from grandchildren in Dubai to Dublin — and it has been picked up in online news too in Ghana.
+And the effort “for fun” with a start-up new media company has gone viral with texts from grandchildren from Dubai to Dublin and it has been picked up in on-line news too in Ghana.

-Kerry’s answer to the Calendar Girls did it all in one take, explains Francis Fitzgibbon, chief executive of StoryStock, which is based in the Tom Crean Centre in the Kerry Technology Park.
+Kerry’s answer to the Calendar Girls, after just one glimpse, did it all in one take, Francis Fitzgibbon ceo of StoryStock, based in the Tom Crean centre in the Kerry Technology Park.

 “We wanted to show you don’t have to be 19 or 20 to be sexy or cool.
 We have this culture obsessed with youth and being young.
 It doesn’t respect age or getting old, the way other cultures do.
-We wanted to have a conversation to reflect that,” said Fitzgibbon.
+We wanted to have a conversation to reflect that,” Francis said.

 Christmas is a great time to show that there is a lighter side of life, he said.

-Celine Slattery, aged in her 80s, has been grand-marshall of the St Patrick’s Day Parade in Tralee and is heavily involved in tourism and historical societies in the town.
-She objects to the word ‘old’, preferring to use ‘mature’.
+Celine Slattery, in her 80s, a former grand-marshall of the St Patrick’s Day Parade in Tralee and who is heavily involved in tourism and historical societies in Tralee objects to the word “old” and prefers the word “mature”

-Young people are under huge pressure today and the ladies wanted to show that “we are behind you”, explained Celine.
+Young people are under huge pressure today and the ladies wanted to say “we are behind you,” Celiine said.

 © Irish Examiner Ltd. All rights reserved